OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/bare-metal/server/info-server.md

 ![](../../img/bare-metal/edit/19.png)

-3. In this page display all associated floating IPs.
+3. In this page display detail info about server.

 ![](../../img/bare-metal/list_of_floating_ip/1.png)